jina-ai/jina-embeddings-v4-gguf/README.md

 | **Text** | `code` | `passage` | `Passage: {original_text}` |
 | **Image** | Any task | N/A | `<\|im_start\|>user\n<\|vision_start\|>\<\|image_pad\|>\<\|vision_end\|>Describe the image.\<\|im_end\|>` |

+To some users, ⚠️ indicates a somewhat surprising behavior where prompt_name='passage' gets overridden to "Query: " when using text-matching in the original AutoModel.from_pretrained("jinaai/jina-embeddings-v4")....
+However, this is reasonable since text-matching is a sentence similarity task with no left/right roles—the inputs are symmetric.

 You can also use `llama-embedding` for one-shot embedding:

 ```bash